nethmiidesilva/housing-affordability-analysis/README.md

 2. Interact with the visualizations for detailed insights.

 ### **Streamlit App**
-To run the Streamlit App clone the repository
+To run the Streamlit App:
+1. Clone the repository.
+2. Install dependencies: `pip install -r requirements.txt`
+3. Run the app: `streamlit run app.py`